bugzilla/bugzilla/docs/en/rst/upgrading/upgrading-from-2.rst

 At this point, you should shut down Bugzilla to make sure nothing changes while you make the switch.
-Go into the administrative interface and put an appropriate message into the :guilabel:`shutdownhtml` parameter, which is in the "General" section of the administration parameters.
+Go into the administrative interface and put an appropriate message into the :param:`shutdownhtml` parameter, which is in the "General" section of the administration parameters.
 As the name implies, HTML is allowed.